CTDA/outreach_materials/README.md

 #<a name="Bookmark"></a>Bookmark
 A promotional bookmark highlighting some of our collections and providing a description of CTDA.

-note: "with bleeds" refers to to files suitable for edge to edge printing, they must be cut on the inner crop marks.
+note: "with bleeds" refers to to files suitable for edge to edge printing, they must be cut on the crop marks.

 ######Bookmark created by Erik Lindsay